HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 A simple standalone tool called the [User Session Reporting Tool](https://opensource.hcltechsw.com/digital-experience/CF223/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool/) was delivered in CF223 and is available from the software delivery portals, as an alternative to Google Analytics or other methods customers might have used to gather usage data.

-## HCL DX Cloud Native 9.5 Entitlement-Check Requirement
+## HCL DX Cloud Native 9.5 entitlement-check requirement

 If you deploy DX to supported Kubernetes platforms you must specify certain entitlement check parameters in [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7](../../../../get_started/product_overview/offerings.md#hcl-digital-experience-cloud-native) installations to accomplish entitlement checks.
 If you do not specify these entitlement check parameters or fail to configure them correctly, then the entitlement check will not pass and software access will enter the grace period.